 The Jewish Federation of Greater Philadelphia’s Director of Security assists with security initiatives throughout the five-county region and acts as an advisor to community agencies, day schools and synagogues.
 He also serves as lead liaison with all local, state and federal law enforcement and as the main point of contact in the event of an incident.

-The Jewish Federation of Greater Philadelphia maintains five campuses across the Greater Philadelphia region (Jewish Community Services Building [JCSB], Saligman Campus, Mandell Education Campus, Schwartz Campus, and Feinstein Campus), used daily by countless employees, donors, guests, families, students and patrons.
-We are committed to making improvements on all five campuses to ensure we are providing a safe and secure environment.
+The Jewish Federation of Greater Philadelphia maintains four campuses across the Greater Philadelphia region (Saligman Campus, Mandell Education Campus, Schwartz Campus, and Feinstein Campus) as well as our headquarters in Center City, used daily by countless employees, donors, guests, families, students and patrons.
+We are committed to making improvements on all four campuses to ensure we are providing a safe and secure environment.